The Very Best of the Pyrenees

 - A varied programme with moments of relaxation

-For this first day you will leap straight into some dramatic scenery... on the border crossing, and the spectacular cols of the Soulor, Aubisque and the Pourtalet, it is a great introduction to the Pyrenees.
-You will discover your first Pyrenean marvel, the Monastery of San Juan de la Pena.
+For this first day you will leap straight into some dramatic scenery... on the border crossing, and the spectacular Soulor, Aubisque and the Pourtalet mountain pass, it is a great introduction to the Pyrenees.
+You will discover your first Pyrenean marvel, the Monastery of San Juan de la Peña.

 After having admired it from afar, from the balcony of the Pyrenees, today you will enter into the very heart of the canyon, whose immense sheer walls remind one of the Grand Canyon in Colorado.
 Together with the Gavarnie-Mont Perdido range it is a World Heritage site, once you have feasted your eyes on its magnificent and colossal beauty one can see why.
 Gavarnie and Ordesa, on opposite sides of the same mountain are the two most spectacular sites of the whole range.

 Benasque > Trou du Toro - Night in Benasque - 1h17 / 61 km